-The Complainant contends that the Respondent has no rights or legitimate interests in respect of the domain name does not carry out any activity for, nor has any business with the Respondent.
+The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name and he is not related in any way with the Complainant.
+The Complainant does not carry out any activity for, nor has any business with the Respondent.

-Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark BOEHRINGER-INGELHEIM, or apply for registration of the disputed domain name by the Complainant.
+Complainant states that neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark BOEHRINGER-INGELHEIM, or apply for registration of the disputed domain name by the Complainant.